panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ## 1. Function declaration

-**A function declaration** is made of `function` keyword, followed by an obligatory function name, a list of parameters in a pair of parenthesis `(para1, ..., paramN)` and a pair of curly braces `{...}` that delimits the body code.
+> **A function declaration** is made of `function` keyword, followed by an obligatory function name, a list of parameters in a pair of parenthesis `(para1, ..., paramN)` and a pair of curly braces `{...}` that delimits the body code.

-A function declaration looks this way:
+An example of function declaration:

 ```javascript
 // function declaration